Kim Jong Nam: Arrest warrant issued for North Korean airline worker

 A request has also been sent through the Foreign Ministry seeking the cooperation of Hyon Kwang Song, second secretary at the North Korean embassy, in relation to the investigation, Bakar said.

-Earlier Friday, Ri Jong Chol -- the only North Korean man held in connection with Kim's death -- left Sepang Police district headquarters in Malaysia under heavy police escort.
+On Friday, Ri Jong Chol -- the only North Korean man held in connection with Kim's death -- was released from custody, under heavy police escort, on his way to being deported.

-Police officials said they didn't have sufficient evidence to charge Ri and he was being handed over to immigration officials for deportation to North Korea.
+Police don't have sufficient evidence to charge Ri , Malaysia's attorney general told CNN Thursday.

-Malaysian Deputy Prime Minister Ahmad Zahid Hamidi said Ri will depart Malaysia for Pyongyang, via Beijing, later Friday.
-He'll be accompanied by two officials from the North Korean embassy.
+Hamidi said Ri will fly from Malaysia to Pyongyang, via Beijing, accompanied by two officials from the North Korean embassy.

+Malaysia's Director General of Immigration, Seri Mustafar Ali, said he's been blacklisted from re-entering the country.

 North Korea has vehemently denied any connection to the murder.